 Uddhacca is restlessness of the Heart.
 Here restlessness is not that of ordinary people, but it is the manifestation of diligence, industriousness, and obsessions of the Ariya of this level.
-Actually, it is his preoccupation with the work of uprooting the origin of Vatta with the most efficient faculty of Sati-Panna.
-However, the work is being overintensified in order to comply with the strong desire of the Heart in wanting to attain to the realm free of Dukkha.
-Therefore, the consideration for propriety is ignored; one forgets to rest the Citta in the calm and happiness of Samadhi.
-Because at this level of Panna, the more one investigates, the more one comes to see the ways of gradually uprooting the Kilesa-Asava.
-This causes one to be completely immersed in the investigation and to forget to rest the Citta in the calm of Samadhi, which is necessary for re-strengthening Panna for further work up ahead.
-One assumes that both resting the Citta in Samadhi, and sleeping, are retarding one's progress.
-Therefore the Citta becomes exceedingly immersed and obsessed with the investigation which is one of the incorrect ways of practice, and one of the fetters that binds the Heart.
+Actually, it is his preoccupation with the work of uprooting the origin of existences (vatta) with the most efficient faculty of investigative discernment (sati-paññā).
+However, the work is being over-intensified in order to comply with the strong desire of the Heart in wanting to attain to the realm free of dukkha.
+Therefore, the consideration for propriety is ignored; one forgets to rest the citta in the calm and happiness of samādhi.
+Because at this level of discernment, the more one investigates, the more one comes to see the ways of uprooting the out-flowingdefilements (kilesa-āsava).
+This causes one to be completely immersed in the investigation and to forget to rest the citta in the calm of samādhi, which is necessary for re-strengthening discernment (paññā) for further work up ahead.
+One assumes that both resting the citta in samādhi and sleeping are retarding one's progress.
+Therefore, the mind becomes exceedingly immersed and obsessed with the investigation which is one of the incorrect ways of practice and one of the fetters that binds the Heart.

-Avijja on the ordinary level, if it may be interpreted from the viewpoint of a Forest Bhikkhu, is foolishly wise, or craftily clever.
-There is both ignorance and wisdom, but it is hard to pinpoint which is which.
-This is the coarse level of Aviija.
-Concerning the higher level of Aviiia, that of the higher Samvojana, from the understanding of Forest Dhamma, it is the ignorance of the true nature of the Citta.
-With all other has known and understood their nature one penetratively, and circumventively, and has relinquished them.
-However one is now ignorant of one's true nature.
-It is this ignorance which is called Avijja, not knowing circumventively, and not knowing penetratively.
+Avijjā (ignorance) on the ordinary level, if it may be interpreted from the viewpoint of a Forest bhikkhu, means 'foolishly wise', or 'craftily clever'.
+There is both ignorance and wisdom, but it is hard to pinpoint which is which!
+This is the coarse level of avijjā.
+Concerning the higher level of avijjā, that of the higher fetter, from the understanding of Forest Dhamma it is the ignorance of the true nature of the citta.
+With all other things, one has known and understood their nature penetratively and comprehensively, and has relinquished them.
+However, one is now ignorant of one's true nature.
+It is this ignorance which is called avijjā, not knowing completely, and not knowing penetratively.
 There is still a shadow blocking oneself.
-It is only when the strength of Sati-Panna becomes sufficient due to consistent reflection and pondering that it is brought to full growth, that the Citta realises that Aviija is the delusion of itself.
-When Panna realises penetratively, then Aviija ceases simultaneously.
-There is then not a single Avijja that remains within the Citta.
-Both Uddhacca, the obsession with investigation, and Mana, the opinionated views of the Citta, also cease to be a problem the moment when Avijja ceases, because the origin of both the obsessions and opinionated views is completely uprooted.
-The principle cause of all things in the Three Worlds is only Aviija, the mysterious nature that has within it the alluring power capable of causing one to be fascinated and deceived by it.
+It is only when the strength of sati-paññā becomes sufficient (due to consistent reflection and pondering) that it is brought to full growth.
+Then the citta realizes that avijjā is the delusion of itself.

+When $pa\tilde{n}\tilde{n}$ realises penetratively, then $avijj\bar{a}$ ceases simultaneously.
+There is then not a single $avijj\bar{a}$ that remains within the citta.
+Both uddhacca (the obsession with investigation) and $m\bar{a}na$ (the opinionated views of the citta) also cease to be a problem the moment when $avijj\bar{a}$ ceases because the origin of both the obsessions and opinionated views is completely uprooted.
+The principle cause of all things in the Three Worlds is only $avijj\bar{a}$ , the mysterious nature that has within it the alluring power capable of causing one to be fascinated and deceived by it.

-The practitioner who is not truly proficient in the way of Panna will find it difficult in passing beyond Avijja because the real Avijja and Avijja in general differ greatly from each other.
+The practitioner who is not truly proficient in the way of discrimination (paññā) will find it difficult to pass beyond avijjā because the real avijjā and avijjā in general differ greatly from each other.